 Over half of respondents said they believe that they existed in Ireland in the past.

-The online survey was conducted ahead of the second annual National Leprechaun Hunt, in County Louth in aid of Our Ladys Children’s Hospital Crumlin and local charities.
+The online survey was conducted ahead of the annual National Leprechaun Hunt in County Louth in aid of Our Lady's Children’s Hospital Crumlin and local charities.

-The research concluded that due to the current downturn, and the scarcity of gold, many leprechauns were faced to emigrate.
+The research concluded that due to the current downturn, and the scarcity of gold, many leprechauns were forced to emigrate.

-Bearing testament to this fact, there were some leprechaun sightings in Mobile Alabama over the St. Patrick’s Day festivities.
-Talk a look at his video, which shows some eager neighbors on the hunt for a the small green man from Irish folklore.
+Bearing testament to this fact, there have been some leprechaun sightings in Mobile, AL. Talk a look at his video, which shows some eager neighbors on the hunt for a the small green man from Irish folklore.

 Log in with your social accounts:

 Don't have an account yet?
 Register now !